tonywu0821/Coin_Tracker/README.md

 # Coin_Tracker
 This is a single-page application that can help people track cryptocurrency prices.
 It is created with the MongoDB, Express.js, React.js, Node.js (MERN) stack.
+Only historical data from October 19 2019 to December 4 2019 are used.

 ## Demonstration
 [Demo-Heroku](https://quiet-headland-25770.herokuapp.com/)